 - Erasmus code: CZ BRNO05

 - Faculty: check in your online application which faculty at MU you were nominated to

-- Department: check in your online application which department at the faculty you were nominated to (Faculty of Business and Administration, Faculty of Medicine and Faculty of Law do not have departments for exchange students – leave it empty)
+- Department: check in your online application which department at the faculty you were nominated to (the Faculty of Economics and Administration, Faculty of Medicine, Faculty of Pharmacy and Faculty of Law do not have departments for exchange students – leave it empty)

 - Address: Žerotínovo nám.
 9, 601 77, Brno, Czech Republic